 2) Frequent legislative and policy changes that require rapid production release

-2. Not Testing Your Kronos System Properly Negatively Impacts Employees, HR and Payroll
+2. Not Testing Your UKG System Properly Negatively Impacts Employees, HR, and Payroll

 System issues result in a ripple-in-the-pond effect that impacts multiple end-users throughout the organization.
 Failing to test correctly can lead to hundreds of incidents that will need to be researched and corrected.

-Even one single defect can have a huge a negative impact on your organization and operations:
+Even one single defect can have a huge negative impact on your organization and operations:

 It’s no wonder your employees will immediately notice and escalate the issue.
 This creates an increased administrative burden, taking employees and managers away from crucial tasks, reducing efficiency, and eroding overall confidence.
 This could cost the organization in employee retention and overall worker engagement.